 - Sieve the dry ingredients into a bowl with the pepper and chocolate, if using.
 Stir in the walnuts and make a well in the centre.

 - Break in the eggs and start stirring, slowly adding the oil, yogurt and milk as you go along until just combined.

 - Gently mix in the beetroot, wild garlic, thyme and ⅔ of the goat’s cheese cubes.

 - Spoon into a greased 12 hole muffin tin (I used two 6 hole silicone moulds).

 - Divide the remaining ⅓ cheese into 12 pieces and place one on top of each muffin.

-- Bake at 180C for about 30 minutes until the muffins are well risen and nicely browned.
-Leave to cool for a couple of minutes then turn out not a wire rack to cool completely – or eat whilst warm.
+- Bake in a preheated oven at 180℃ (350℉, Gas 4) for about 30 minutes or until the muffins are well risen and nicely browned.
+Leave to cool for a couple of minutes then turn out on to a wire rack to cool completely – or eat whilst warm.

 As this is an original vegetarian recipe idea for breakfast, brunch or lunch, I am entering these beetroot, wild garlic, walnut and goat’s cheese muffins into the Betta Living Vegetarian Recipe Competition.